Nature-based programs for middle school groups include:

 Ecosystem Cycles and Connections

 The Bernheim ecosystem includes many different plants, animals, and places.
-Students will explore three habitats – forest, pond, and prairie – and consider the organisms unique to each one.
-Key concepts include organism function, relationships between organisms and their habitats, and organism survival and adaptation.
+Students will explore three habitats – forest, pond, and prairie – and consider the organisms unique to each.
+Key concepts include structure and function, interdependent relationships in ecosystems, and ecosystem dynamics, functioning, and resilience.

 Sustainable Thinking and Design

-Based at Bernheim’s award winning LEED Platinum Visitor, this program introduces the concept of sustainability and demonstrates how nature can inspire good design.
-Students will also make connections between the key concepts of sustainability and energy transformations, the water cycle, and human-nature interactions.
+Based at Bernheim’s award winning LEED Platinum Visitor Center, this program introduces the concept of sustainability and demonstrates how nature can inspire good design.
+Students will also make connections between sustainability and key concepts of energy transformations, the water cycle, and human-nature interactions.

 Weaving Art and Science through Nature

-Experience Earth Measure, our newest large scale sculpture that merges art and science!
-Students will explore the sights and sounds of the piece, consider ecological connections between the work and its site, and then use a variety of natural materials to construct their own sculpture.
+Experience Earth Measure, our massive sculpture that merges art and science!
+Students will explore sights and sounds of the piece, take a walk to compare the designs of other artwork, and use natural materials to construct their own sculpture.
 Key concepts include elements of design, structure and properties, and engineering practice.

 Wilson Creek Ecology and Restoration

 The Wilson Creek stream restoration site provides students the unique opportunity for hands-on study of stream ecology.
 In the past, humans straightened the creek to allow for farming; but in 2003, the channel was restored to its natural condition, creating a prime location for research, education, and natural management opportunities.